Go to: Newsletter - 2020 or In Memoriam Page

 If Dan wasn't riding himself, he was always ready to support others in endurance cycling events, from Wayne Phillips ill-fated Race Across America in 1985, to organizing and handing out muffins at Lower Mainland randonneur events, to travelling to France and offering encouragement to BC participants in the Paris-Brest-Paris.

-Unfortunately, as my randonneuring came to an end, I lost touch with Dan, but I continued to hear of his ongoing battle with Parkinson’s Disease and his ceaseless riding exploits from others who knew him.
-Dan strength of character and love for all things cycling will be missed all.
+Unfortunately, as my randonneuring came to an end, I lost touch with Dan, but I continued to hear of his ongoing battle with Parkinson's Disease and his ceaseless riding exploits from others who knew him.
+Dan's strength of character and love for all things cycling will be missed all.

 Ralph Maundrell